adl1995/trip-planner/README.md

 ### Refining a search query

 Items can be exluded from a search query using the `--exclude` parameter.
-Considering our previous example, if we want to exlude all parks from our search query, the command can be modified as:
+Considering our previous example, if we want to exclude all parks from our search query, the command can be modified as:

 ```
 $ python fetch.py --directory output/england/london --rating 4.5 --reviews 5000 --operator and --query "attractions in London" --exclude park